davidizzle/GSoC-Dagger.jl-Blog/README.md

   <img src="parall.png" />
 </p>

+<small>*Image credit: [J.Samaroo Dagger Workshop](https://github.com/jpsamaroo/DaggerWorkshop2024/blob/main/DaggerWorkshop2024.ipynb)*</small>

 Ta-da!
-Obviously, while showcasing how parallelizable a bunch of `sleep()` calls is silly, it is just to get the point across.
-In combination with `DArrays`, which are Dagger Distributed Arrays, can improve on default performance since standard operations do not use multi-threading at all and parallelization can be more powerful.
+Obviously, while showcasing how parallelizable a bunch of `sleep()` calls is silly, it is just to get the point across that Dagger can make parallelism easy

 If you want to learn more about how Dagger works or want to deep-dive into the specifics of how Dagger makes all of this happen behind the scenes, check out the [Dagger Workshop](https://github.com/jpsamaroo/DaggerWorkshop2024) from the [Productive Parallel Programming](https://www.youtube.com/watch?v=ENq05cxw1eY&t=1388s) conference at JuliaCon 2024!